 Another thing your partner can do to help you with your sleep disorder is to check in with you regularly.
 This can be done through texting, phone calls, or in-person visits.
 When your partner checks in with you, they can ask questions about your sleep and how you’re feeling.

 This can be helpful because it can help your partner understand what’s going on, and it can also help your partner keep track of your symptoms.
 Your partner can also ask you how your treatment is going and what you’d like to work on next.

 This can help your partner stay connected with you, and it can also help you work towards improving your sleep.
-Sleep apnea dentist can also help your partner check in with you by scheduling regular appointments.
+You partner can help you regularly schedule the appointments with your sleep apnea dentist.
 This can be helpful because it can help your partner stay connected with you, and it can also help you work towards improving your sleep.

 4. Stay supportive of your efforts